 Does AI have to be complex?

-To celebrate the start of the 21stᵉ century, the renowned journal Nature has unveiled its list of the world's ten most cited scientific papers.
-Four directly concern artificial intelligence, and in first place we find "Deep Residual Learning for Image Recognition", better known as ResNet.
-Surprisingly, this seminal paper is not technically extremely complex.
-And yet, it has revolutionized AI research, and continues to do so today, paving the way for countless advances.
+To celebrate the start of the 21st century, the renowned journal Nature unveiled its list of the ten most cited scientific articles in the world.
+Four of them directly concern artificial intelligence, with "Deep Residual Learning for Image Recognition," better known as ResNet, taking the top spot.
+What is surprising is that this seminal article is not, technically speaking, extremely complex.
+And yet, it has revolutionized AI research and paved the way for countless advances.

 So, does AI have to be complex to be revolutionary?
-At this conference/debate, we'll delve into the content of this article, look at the progress it has enabled, and then open a debate with the audience around the big questions - technical and/or philosophical - that it naturally raises.
+During this conference/debate, we will delve into the content of this article, look at the progress it has enabled, and then open up a debate with the audience on the major technical and/or philosophical questions it naturally raises.

-The presentation and debate will be led by 2 experts: Clément Carré (founding president of Bionomeex - PhD specialized in statistical learning) and Jean Gabriel Ganascia.
+The presentation and discussion will be led by two experts: Clément Carré (founding president of Bionomeex—a doctor specializing in statistical learning) and Jean Gabriel Ganascia.

 Receive a weekly summary of the UM agenda